run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

     runai delete inference1

 This would stop the inference workload.
-You can verify this by running ``runai list jobs`` again.
+Verify this by running ``runai list jobs`` again.